 What to Teach Kids About Buying a House

 2.)
-Needs versus wants: Help your children understand that there’s a big difference between needs and wants.
+Needs versus wants: Help your children understand that there’s a big difference between needs and wants when it comes to buying a home.
 Sure, maybe your family would like some luxury features in a new new home, but not everybody has a pool in their backyard.
 Not every house comes with a place for a dog.
 There are somethings that we WANT – and then there are some features that maybe your family NEEDS – like a downstairs bedroom for grandparents who want to visit.
 Teach your kids the importance of identifying the features you need in your family’s home and encourage them to separate their needs from their wants when making purchases large or small.

 3.)
 Work with a real estate agent: Stress the importance of working with an Expert when it comes time to buy any MAJOR purchase.
 When you are purchasing a home, that means working with a Real Estate Agent who has the experience and the knowledge to help negotiate the best offer.
 While doing your own research is important, a real estate agent is the best resource for offering expert advice on the neighborhood, pricing and negotiating on your behalf.
 We personally recommend that you get your OWN representation, as opposed to working with the Seller’s Real Estate Agent / Representative.